Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Exact methods

 Furthermore, we let $\Pdash\psw (\sigma, G) = \max_{i \in W} |\Pdash\PSW_i^\sigma( G)|$ be the partial scanwidth of $\sigma$ for $\PP$.
 If $G$ is clear from the context, we mostly write $\Pdash \PSW_i^\sigma$ instead of $\Pdash\PSW_i^\sigma(G)$. \end{definition}

-Essentially, partial scanwidth only considers a `window' $W$ of the vertices of $G$, while assuming the vertices in the set $L$ to be positioned on the left of $W$ in an extension, and those in the set $R$ to be right of $W$. \cref{subfig:ordered_partition_window} clarifies this concept.
+Essentially, partial scanwidth only considers the scanwidth within a `window' $W$ of the vertices of $G$, while assuming the vertices in the set $L$ to be positioned on the left of $W$ in an extension, and those in the set $R$ to be right of $W$.
+We emphasize that arcs from $R$ to $L$ may belong to a set $\Pdash\PSW_i^\sigma(G)$, whereas arcs between pairs of vertices within $R$ or within $L$ are never part of these sets. \cref{subfig:ordered_partition_window} clarifies this concept.

 We can now proceed with the main recursive idea of the algorithm.
 It builds upon Lemma~4 from \cite{bodlaender2012note}, which presents a similar concept for more general functions on undirected graphs.
 The following lemma is in some sense an adapted version for DAGs, specifically tailored to (partial) scanwidth.
+See \cref{fig:recursive_alg} for an accompanying illustration with a specific choice of~$W'$.

 \begin{lemma} Let $G=(V,E)$ be a weakly connected DAG and $\PP = (L,W,R)$ an ordered 3-partition of $V$, with $W \neq \emptyset$.

 \begin{enumerate}[label={(\alph*)}, noitemsep,topsep=3pt] \item If $|W| = 1$ (with $W = \{w \}$), then $\Pdash \psw (G) = |\{uv \in E: u \in R, v\connect{G[L\cup W]} w\}|.$